-The Gloucester Meetinghouse Foundation presented a series of 9 free concerts on the Meetinghouse Green at the corner of Church and Middle Street, from July 8 to September 9, 2016.
-The public was invited to make free-will donations to Cape Ann non-profit organizations partnered with each concert.
-The family-friendly concerts began at 6 pm and everyone was encouraged to bring a picnic.
+The Gloucester Meetinghouse Foundation presents a series of 9 free concerts on Meetinghouse Green, corner of Church and Middle St, Gloucester, from July 9 to September 10, 2021.
+The family-friendly concerts begin at 6 pm.
+Bring folding chairs or blankets.
+There will be food vendors at every concert.
+The public is invited to make free-will donations to Cape Ann non-profit organizations partnered with each concert (bring cash/check).

 Concert to benefit The Grace Center

-August 05, 2016 6:00pm From the Lost, a 60′s garage-band that made a couple of records for Capitol, to the psychedelic late-60′s Bagatelle, to a brief stint in the post-Lou Reed Velvet Underground, the Boom Boom Band in the punk 70′s, which recorded for MCA, to an introspective take on the 80′s recording for the French label New Rose, and renewed band energy in the 90′s with the Persistence of Memory Orchestra, Willie has maintained a consistently high level of emotional and artistic integrity.More Info… Visit Artist’s Site Visit Opioid Angel Program
+August 27, 2021 6:00pm From the Lost, a 60′s garage-band that made a couple of records for Capitol, to the psychedelic late-60′s Bagatelle, to a brief stint in the post-Lou Reed Velvet Underground, the Boom Boom Band in the punk 70′s, which recorded for MCA, to an introspective take on the 80′s recording for the French label New Rose, and renewed band energy in the 90′s with the Persistence of Memory Orchestra, Willie has maintained a consistently high level of emotional and artistic integrity.More Info… Visit Gloucester Education Foundation

 Concert to benefit Pathways for Children